grantjo78/grantjo78.github.io/_posts/2022-04-29-arc-servers-onboarding.md

 categories: [Arc for Servers]
 ---

-In this series I'm going to be exploring Azure Arc-enabled server.
+In this series I'm going to be exploring Azure Arc-enabled servers.
 This article will cover:
 1. What is Azure Arc-enabled Servers?
 2. The Environment
 3. Arc-enabled Servers - Azure Configuration
 4. Arc-enabled Servers - Agent Deployment and Configuration

 ## What is Azure Arc-enabled Servers?